Locally Simultaneous Inference

 Finally, we consider an application to empirical process theory.
 In standard theory, the population risk of an empirical risk minimizer is typically bounded by relying on some notion of complexity, such as VC-dimension or Rademacher complexity, of the hypothesis class over which the empirical risk is optimized.
 We show that locally simultaneous inference implies a bound on the population risk that relies only on the complexity of those hypotheses that could \emph{plausibly} be empirical risk minimizers in light of the data, while all clearly suboptimal hypotheses, no matter how complex, come at virtually no cost.
 This application serves as another example of how locally simultaneous inference is applicable in nonparametric settings.

-To set the problem up formally, suppose we have a dataset $\D = \{z_i\}_{i=1}^n \sim P^n$, which should typically be thought of as consisting of feature-outcome pairs.
+To set the problem up formally, suppose we have a dataset $\D = \{z_i\}_{i=1}^n \sim P^n$, which should typically be thought of as consisting of feature--outcome pairs.
 We are interested in the \emph{empirical risk minimizer} on this dataset within a hypothesis class $\F$: